Aligning Business Operation and Security

 Recent stats about security breaches leave no illusion about the consequences of security compliance negligence, in terms of both damages and penalties.
 Taking into account the severity of breach implications, your best bet is to have more than just a primitive compliance management solution.
-It has to be a holistic platform enabling prompt and adequate responsive action based on real-time assessment of security status, associated risks and providing live instruction on the required actions.
+It has to be a holistic platform enabling prompt and adequate responsive action based on real-time assessment of security status, and associated risks and providing live instruction on the required actions.

 Overcoming Logistical Bottlenecks

 A security event is a challenge for any business, but it is more so for companies with decentralized management often met in law, consulting, and technology businesses.
 Management decentralization with a focus on projects/cases rather than on functional areas hinders the fast delivery of emergency response commands through the chain.